eschercloudai/baski/README.md

 # Usage
 Simply run the binary with the following flags (minimum required).
 See the example below.
 You will also require a source image to reference for the build to succeed.
-You must supply a clouds.yaml file for Openstack connectivity.
+You must supply a clouds.yaml file for OpenStack connectivity.

 ```yaml
 clouds-file: "~/.config/openstack/clouds.yaml"